SteviLen420/TQE_simulation/README.md

 * **Expansion of Anomaly Detectors**: The current framework includes detectors for the CMB Cold Spot and the Axis of Evil.
 The pipeline is designed to be extensible, and future versions will incorporate additional anomaly modules, such as the Hemispherical Power Asymmetry (HPA) and other statistical measures observed in cosmological data.

 * **Architectural Refactoring**: I am actively refactoring the current single-script implementation into a fully modular framework.
-This will improve maintainability, make collaboration easier, and allow researchers to swap or modify individual components (e.g., the simulation core, an analysis module) without altering the rest of the pipeline.
+This will improve maintainability, make it easier for me to collaborate with others, and allow researchers to swap or modify individual components (e.g., the simulation core, an analysis module) without altering the rest of the pipeline.

 I highly encourage contributions and collaborations in these areas.